10sr/term-run-el/README.md

 Here comes `term-run`, which provides functions to invoke programs in a terminal buffer with arguments.
 For example, you can run `git` command with any arguments in terminal buffer.
-Try typing `M-x term-run-shell-command RET git commit RET` !
+Try typing `M-x term-run-shell-command RET git add -p RET` !